chapel582/api_server/README.md

 Be sure to write an upgrade and downgrade sql script for the database.
 Be sure to also update the create script that generates a valid DB from scratch.

+The create script is make.sql
+The clean script is clean.sql

 # Notes
 ## Python Black
 Python black is our auto-formatter.
 In the event that the standard formatting is obviously less readable,